LGKKTeam/LGKK/README.md

 All content is licensed under the terms of the MIT open source license.

-By posting here, or by submitting any pull request through this forum, you agree that all content you submit or create, both code and text, is subject to this license.
-Razeware, LLC, and others will have all the rights described in the license regarding this content.
+By posting here, or by submitting any pull request through this repo, you agree that all content you submit or create, both code and text, is subject to this license.
+Others will have all the rights described in the license regarding this content.
 The precise terms of this license may be found [here](License.md).